Outliers and bounded rank perturbation for non-Hermitian random band matrices: Introduction

 in the complex plane.
 Assuming further that $e_{ij}$ has a finite fourth moment, \cite{article1221} proved that a finite rank perturbation result also holds for random elliptic matrices, which in the i.i.d. case $\rho=0$ reduces to Theorem \ref{zeroththeorem} (3) (i.e., the result of \cite{tao2013outliers}) and in the Wigner case $\rho=1$ reduces to the result of \cite{peche2006largest} when the perturbation matrix $C_n$ is self-adjoint.

 Analogously to Theorem \ref{theorem1.1}, we now consider random band matrices with elliptic correlations, which generalizes Hermitian random band matrices and random band matrices with independent entries in Definition \ref{definebandmatrix}.
-As will be explained in Section \ref{proofoutline}, it is presently unknown how to prove the limiting eigenvalue density exists and converges to the elliptic law for a random band matrix with elliptic correlation, at least when the bandwidth $b_N\leq N^{33/34}$.
-However, we show in the following theorem that outliers in the banded model can still be determined under elliptic correlation, thus generalizing \cite{article1221} to a wide class of band matrices with elliptic correlation.
+As will be explained in Section \ref{proofoutline}, currently there is no written proof on the convergence of the eigenvalue density towards the elliptic law for a random band matrix with elliptic correlation and with bandwidth sublinear in $N$.
+However, we show in the following theorem that outliers in the banded model can still be determined under elliptic correlation, thus generalizing \cite{article1221} to a wide class of band matrices with elliptic correlations.